jrsearles/ko-deep-watcher/README.md

 observable.watch(true);
 ```

-If a function is passed to this method, it creates a deep subscription to the observable using the function as callback.
+(If a function is passed to this method, it creates a deep subscription to the observable using the function as callback.)

+Default options can be set on `ko.watch.defaultOptions` and will be used unless overriden during the subscription.